Xuangang Township

 Xuangang Township (轩岗乡) is a township in Mangshi, Yunnan, China.

 As of the 2017 census it had a population of 23,871 and an area of 163.7 km2.

 The town is bordered to the north by Mangshi Town and Longshan Town, to the east by Fengping Town and Mangshi Town, to the south by Santaishan Township and Fengping Town, and to the west by Wuchalu Township and Jiangdong Township.

-Administrative division
+Administrative divisions

 As of December 2015, the township is divided into five villages and one community: